-The San Diego County Water Authority (CWA) had previously agreed to fund an estimated \$6 million for improvements to the District's San Gabriel and Lilac-Pala Pump Stations, extension of the 16- inch waterline in Lilac Road, and construction of a flow control facility to provide for an alternative source of water to the District's VC3 Area and the Yuima Municipal Water District during a North County Emergency Storage Event.
-The district entered into a \$580,000 funding agreement with CWA in November 2018 for the design phase of the project and the design consultant procurement process is in progress.
+The San Diego County Water Authority (SDCWA) had previously agreed to fund an estimated \$6 million for improvements to the District's San Gabriel and Lilac-Pala Pump Stations, extension of the 16- inch waterline in Lilac Road, and construction of a flow control facility to provide for an alternative source of water to the District's VC3 Area and the Yuima Municipal Water District as a part of the Emergency Storage Program.
+The district entered into a \$580,000 funding agreement with SDCWA in November 2018 for the design phase of the project and the design consultant procurement process is in progress.